-- a) The Local Procedures describe operational procedures relevant to the site and complement these Rules. - b) In this Annex the words "must", "shall", and "may not" indicate mandatory requirements; "should" indicates a recommendation; "may" indicates what is permitted; and "will" indicates what is going to happen. - c) In this document words of masculine gender should be taken as including the feminine gender unless the context indicates otherwise. - d) The numbering format of the Sporting Code General Section has been used in the layout of these Rules. - e) Explanatory text and notes are included as unnumbered paragraphs in italic Arial 10 font. - f) In this document, wherever the word pilot, entry, champion or participant is used, it should be taken as crew, team-entry, champions or team, with reference to the 20m-2-seater class. - g) Geometric terms and standards, as used in these Rules, shall be in accordance with the following table:
+- a) The Local Procedures describe operational procedures relevant to the site and complement these Rules. - b) In this Annex the words "must", "shall", and "may not" indicate mandatory requirements; "should" indicates a recommendation; "may" indicates what is permitted; and "will" indicates what is going to happen. - c) In this document words of masculine gender should be taken as including the feminine gender unless the context indicates otherwise. - d) The numbering format of the Sporting Code General Section has been used in the layout of these Rules. - e) Explanatory text and notes are included as unnumbered paragraphs in italic Arial 10 font. - f) In this document, wherever the word pilot, entry, champion or participant is used, it should be taken as crew, team-entry, champions or team, with reference to the 20 metre Multi-seat Class. - g) Geometric terms and standards, as used in these Rules, shall be in accordance with the following table:

+Earth Model The Earth Model to be used for all calculations specified in this Annex shall be a sphere of radius 6371.0 kilometers.
 Distance Unless otherwise specified, the terms "Distance", "Length", "Radius," "Separation," etc. shall be determined along the geodesic.
 Direction All bearings, courses, tracks and headings shall be referenced to True North and shall be specified at the point of origin.
 Lines Unless otherwise specified, the terms "Line", "Straight Line," "Line Segment," "Leg," etc. shall be considered to be geodesics.